 Using overlays in PaintShop Pro

 Among the various supplies that one can use with PaintShop Pro, overlays are not native or specific to the program.
-You will not find a tool or a command to use overlays, so you will just have to use them "on their own".
+You will not find a tool or a command to use overlays.
+You use them "on their own".

 What is an overlay?